Danilo Stojković: Early career

-The breakthrough
+Breakthrough

 Stojković worked with the director Slobodan Šijan, who was in turn most successful when working with Dušan Kovačević scripts.
 Kovačević, a talented playwright with a special gift for biting satire, had a knack for writing characters which Stojković could perfectly translate to screen.
 The combination of those three creative talents yielded some of Yugoslavia's most memorable cinematic efforts to date.

 Šijan, who previously worked with Stojković on several TV productions, made his big screen debut with Ko to tamo peva (Who's Singing Over There?, 1980), a farcical comedy set at the beginning of World War II in then Yugoslavia.
-In a strong cast ensemble, Stojković distinguished himself with role of a Germanophile bus passenger on the way to Beograd in the eve of 6 April 1941 – the day Belgrade was bombed by the Axis Powers marking Yugoslavia's entry into the war.
+In a strong cast ensemble, Stojković distinguished himself with role of a Germanophile bus passenger on the way to Beograd in the eve of 5 April 1941 – the day Belgrade was bombed by the Axis powers marking Yugoslavia's entry into the war.

-Ko to tamo peva was released to great critical and commercial success, and has won two awards at the Montreal World Film Festival in Canada.
-The success of Ko to tamo peva opened new doors for Stojković, who then established his film star status with a string of critically acclaimed roles.
+Ko to tamo peva was released to great critical and commercial success, earning the special jury award at the Montreal World Film Festival in Canada.
+The success of Ko to tamo peva opened new doors for Stojković, who then established his film star status with a number of critically acclaimed roles.
 He appeared in Goran Paskaljević's dark comedy about rehab from alcoholism, Poseban tretman (Special Treatment), 1980.

 He reunited with Šijan for another high-water mark of Serbian film, the black comedy Maratonci trče počasni krug (Marathon Family).
-The film, a humorous piece about a family whose undertaking business is being threatened by the local mobster was another smash success for Šijan and Stojković, and has cult status.
+The film, a humorous piece about a family whose undertaking business is being threatened by the local mobster was another smash success for Šijan and Stojković, and achieved cult status.
 He also voiced Stromboli in the Serbian-language version of Pinocchio.